 Once the compensation comes into payment, you will be told how much you will be paid in the coming year.
 Going forward you will receive an annual P60 and a payslip which indicates the amount you can expect to receive during the next year.
 This mirrors the approach taken for the NHS Pensions Scheme.
 Annual uplifts to the compensation payment will be at the same rate as those that are applied to your NHS pension.

-For all clinicians who have an employer in 2019/20, the payments will be taxed as income in the same way as your NHS pension.
+For all clinicians who have an employer in 2019/20 (known as Category 1 clinicians), the payments will be taxed as income in the same way as your NHS pension.
 As with all income the rate of tax may vary from year to year to reflect any changes in tax rates and in your personal circumstances.
 For clinicians with an employer the payments will not attract any National Insurance contributions.

 No. It is not possible to take your full policy entitlement as a one-off lump sum.